fastlane/fastlane/README.md

 # Features

 Put a gorgeous device frame around your iOS screenshots just by running one simple command.
 Support for:
-- iPhone 6 Plus, iPhone 6, iPhone 5s and iPad Air
+- iPhone 6 Plus, iPhone 6, iPhone 5s and iPad Mini
 - Portrait and Landscape
 - Black and Silver devices